fwupd/fwupd/plugins/uefi-capsule/README.md

 devices that are not marked as supporting Firmware Management Protocol.
 For FMP device no vendor ID is set.

-## UEFI Unlock Support

-On some Dell systems it is possible to turn on and off UEFI capsule support from within the BIOS.
-This functionality can also be adjusted from within the OS by fwupd.
-This requires compiling with libsmbios support.

-When fwupd has been compiled with this support you will be able to enable UEFI support on the device by using the `unlock` command.

 ## Custom EFI System Partition (ESP)

 Since version 1.1.0 fwupd will autodetect the ESP if it is mounted on